wjkristiansen/InCommand/readme.md

 int main(int argc, const char *argv[])
 ```

-Arguments are either subcommands or options, with subcommands appearing before any options in the argument list.
+Arguments are either commands or options, with commands appearing before any options in the argument list.

 ---

-## Subcommand Arguments
+## Command Arguments

-The presence of a subcommand sets the command scope to the given subcommand.
-Once a subcommand is specified, the subsequent command arguments are considered part of that command scope.

-Subcommands must be given at the beginning of a command scope.
-No more than one subcommand will be parsed per command scope.

-Subcommands must be declared before parsing.
-Subcommands can be chained, meaning at any given subcommand can declare its own set of subcommands.
-No more than one subcommand may be used for each subcommand level.
+A sequence of command arguments describes a command context.
+If no command arguments are given the default command is active.
+A command context is declared as either a subcontext of the default command context or of another declared command context.

+Command arguments must be at the start of the argument list, preceding any option arguments.
+Only one command context is active in a given command line.

 Example: